kstenerud/streamux/streamux-specification.md

 Out of band (OOB) messages are used for management of the protocol and session itself rather than for communication with the application (although they may affect the application's behavior).

 Because they affect the session itself, OOB messages have different requirements from application messages.
-The underlying system must be capable of sending OOB messages at a higher priority than any application message, athough not all OOB messages will necessarily require such a high priority.
+OOB message contents are encoded in a [particular way](#oob-message-encoding), and the underlying system must be capable of sending OOB messages at a higher priority than any application message (although not all OOB messages will necessarily require such a high priority).

 ### Request Cancellation